2014 Tasmanian Legislative Council periodic election: Huon

+Huon Results

 Rosevears

 Independent MLC Kerry Finch has represented Rosevears since 2002.
 He re-contested the seat.
 The Liberal Party endorsed Don Morris, a long-time political staffer and former Senate candidate, in a break from their tradition of not challenging sitting independents.
 The Liberal Party targeted Finch as a "closet Green" regarding his left-leaning voting record.
 No other candidates nominated.